The-Best-Codes/codeometer/README.md

 # Codeometer

-Codeometer is a powerful command-line tool for analyzing code statistics across your projects.
+Codeometer is a powerful CLI tool for analyzing code statistics across your projects.

 ## Description